-A survey of political causes underlying the current world pollution problem was outlined yesterday (Saturday) by Mr. Tang Ke, the chief delegate of the Chinese People's Republic to the United Nations Environment Conference is Stockholm.
+Background: A survey of political causes underlying the current world pollution problem was outlined yesterday (Saturday) by Mr. Tang Ke, the chief delegate of the Chinese People's Republic to the United Nations Environment Conference is Stockholm.

 Though he later went on to say that he believed it was within man's own ingenuity to overcome pollution he warned Western nations not to attempt to undermine the interests of developing countries on the pretext of protecting their environment.

 In summing up the problem, he said that the worst dangers of pollution had been produced by the arms race and by imperialism.

 SYNOPSIS: A major political row loomed at the United Nations environment conference in Stockholm on Saturday.
 The chief Chinese delegate, Mr Tang Ke, made bitter attack on imperialism as a chief source of the pollution problem: